ricketyapps/booking-app-php/README.md

 ###Want to Use Your Own Developer?###
 If you have a qualified developer working with you, we can also release the source code to you.
-To request access to the source code, please click the button below.
+To request access to the source code, please contact support@tdispatch.com.
 Our friendly tech team will be in touch to authorize your developer.

 ###Support Fees###
 In the case that your developer requires support from our tech experts when using our source code, a fee will be incurred.